In-patient luxury rehab center in Thailand

 Effects of PTSD include insecurity, depression and anxiety, suicidal thoughts, eating disorders, and substance abuse.

-Diagnosis of PTSD includes a physical exam, psychological evaluation, and criteria from DSM-5.
+Diagnosis of PTSD includes a physical exam, psychological evaluation, and the use of the diagnostic criteria from DSM-5.

 A person with PTSD often feels like they are reliving the same traumatic experience over and over again.
-This can make them feel restless, angry, and sad.
+This makes them feel restless, angry, and sad.
 Sometimes PTSD makes a person distance themselves from friends and family.

 7. Depressive disorders